plotly/plotly.github.io/_posts/scientific/2016-07-12-how-to-make-a-scatter-ternary-plot.md

       img: "![Plot Title](../static/images/ternary-scatter-plot/violin-title.png)"
     - copy: "Another approach is to click and then enter the title directly on the plot interface.
 The same can be done for the axes title and the legends."
       img: "![Type directly title](../static/images/ternary-scatter-plot/violin-title-direct.png)"
-    - copy: "To change the properties specific to the traces in the plot such trace name, color, etc., go to the 'Traces' section under the 'Style' menu."
+    - copy: "To change the properties specific to the traces in the plot such as trace name, color, etc., go to the 'Traces' section under the 'Style' menu."
       img: "![Trace Properties](../static/images/ternary-scatter-plot/violin-trace-properties.gif)"
     - copy: "Use the 'Points' property to show/hide/modify the marker points associated with the violins."
       img: "![Violin Points](../static/images/ternary-scatter-plot/violin-points.gif)"